 Snatches of conversation portrayed surprise about, and a number of theories for, Somerset’s lack of ambition.
 The state of the group table and the two-phase structure of this year’s competition meant that a defeat for Somerset would do their prospects of winning the competition more harm than a victory would do them good.
 A victory would in any event be hard to achieve for the bowling side on a pitch on which Somerset had scored over 750 runs at four runs an over and on which Hampshire had batted for 105 overs.
 My own musings settled on the seemingly innate caution of county cricket captains, particularly in an age of two division or two-phase Championship cricket when the price of defeat can be stinging.

 Banton began by driving Barker through the covers for four, hitting some Hampshire equipment just beyond the boundary in the process.
 The next ball he lofted to the Lord Ian Botham Stand boundary.
-A single brought Bartlett on strike and the assault continued as he too lofted a ball to the Lord Ian Botham Stand boundary.
+A single brought Bartlett on strike and the assault continued as he too lofted a ball to the Lord Ian Botham Stand.
 A single took him back to the other end.
 From there he stepped decisively away to leg and uppercut Wheal backward of point to the Somerset Stand and hooked the resulting bouncer to the Colin Atkinson boundary.
 A single brought Banton back to the striker’s end and a pair of twos.
-The blizzard of runs ended with Bartlett two short of a century, Banton ten short of fifty and Somerset five short of 400.
-It was breathtaking stuff and a buzz of anticipation that more might follow mingled with growing questions about the continued delay of a declaration.
+That torrent of runs ended with Bartlett two short of a century, Banton ten short of fifty and Somerset five short of 400.
+It was breathtaking stuff and a buzz of anticipation that more might follow mingled with growing questions, and raised eyebrows, about the continued delay of a declaration.

-The Somerset bowlers were now on their metal and, two balls into the next over, Gregory let forth another colossal leg before wicket appeal.
+The Somerset bowlers were now on their metal, and two balls into the next over, Gregory let forth another colossal leg before wicket appeal.
 This time the umpire did raise his finger and an exultant shout of, “Yes!” rang out before being engulfed by a huge cheer and enthusiastic applause for Gregory.
-But the players immediately walking off for lunch without the over being completed reminded of how little time was left in the game.
-The score was 30 for 1 and four balls short of 66 overs remained for Somerset to take eight wickets.
+Then, the players immediately walking off for lunch without the over being completed reminded of how little time was left in the game.
+The score was 30 for 1 and four balls short of 66 overs remained for Somerset to take nine wickets.

 In those pre-coronavirus times, which seem so long ago when you stop to remember them, and yet only yesterday when you are soaking up the newly returned atmosphere which pervades a county cricket ground during a Championship match, a lunchtime circumnavigation of the ground, always anti-clockwise in my case, was de rigueur.
 In these times of restricted crowds and coronavirus regulations circumnavigation is impossible.
 One segment of the ground is cordoned off from spectators to avoid any risk of virus spread to the players.
 Each team has its dressing room in separate buildings to minimize the risk of spread of the virus from one team to the other.
 At Taunton, the Somerset team has the Colin Atkinson Pavilion and the opposition team the Ondaatje Pavilion.